Kang Kyŏngae

-Kang Kyŏng-ae (20 April 1906 - 26 April 1944) was a Korean writer, novelist and poet involved with the feminist movement.
+Kang Kyŏngae (20 April 1906 - 26 April 1944) was a Korean writer, novelist and poet involved with the feminist movement.
 She is also known by her penname Kang Gama.

 Biography

-Kang Kyŏng-ae was born in Songhwa County, Hwanghae Province, Korean Empire and had an unhappy childhood.
+Kang Kyŏngae was born in Songhwa County, Hwanghae Province, Korean Empire and had an unhappy childhood.
 She was the daughter of a servant and lost her father at the age of five.
 She was then forced to move to Changyeon where her mother remarried a man with three children.
 All of these circumstances resulted in substantial unhappiness.

 Kang was something of a prodigy and started teaching herself to read the Korean alphabet when she was eight years old using her step-father's copy of the Tale of Ch’unhyang at a time when female literacy was not greatly valued.
 By age ten, she had been nicknamed the “little acorn storyteller” by neighborhood elders for whom she read traditional Korean tales.
 She was also praised in school for her essay writing and often read stories for her friends.

 Kang enrolled in a Catholic boarding school with the help of her brother-in-law.
 She was later expelled for orchestrating and participating in a sit-in against the school's strict policies and a particularly cruel dorm mistress.
 She met a college student who was visiting from Tokyo, moved to Seoul with him, and began an affair.
 When the affair ended, she moved back to her family home in Hwanghae-do.

 In 1931 Kang began publishing her writing ("P'ag ŭm" or Broken Zither, 1931), and moved to Manchuria as a newlywed, married to a communist who had divorced his first wife.
 She lived as a housewife in Yongjin and began to churn out literary works.
 This period lasted seven years after which Kang ceased writing fiction altogether.
 This was partly related to the fact that she became the managing editor of the Manchurian Chosun Ilbo.

-On April 26, 1944, one month after her mother died, Kang Kyŏng-ae died at her home in Hwanghae Province.
+On April 26, 1944, one month after her mother died, Kang Kyŏngae died at her home in Hwanghae Province.